Xilinx/video-sdk/docs/c_apis.rst

 Any combination of plugins can be used when integrating with a proprietary framework.

-Sample source code and applications using the Xilinx Video SDK plugins and the XMA APIs to do video encoding, decoding, scaling and transcoding can be found in the :doc:`XMA Tutorials <examples/xma/xma_apps>` included in this repository.
+Sample source code and applications using the |SDK| plugins and the XMA APIs to do video encoding, decoding, scaling and transcoding can be found in the :doc:`XMA Tutorials </examples/xma/xma_apps>` included in this repository.

 |